Raghav: Beginnings

 Raghav was born in Toronto, Ontario, to Hindu parents from India.
 His parents soon moved to Calgary and Fort McMurray, Alberta, where he grew up.
 Raghav attended Sir Winston Churchill High School, and at the age of 15, music became a heavy feature in his life.
 Alongside Indian influences at home, he became heavily influenced by R&B. By the time he was 16, he wrote a song that was awarded by the National Songwriters Association of U.S.A.
 At 17, he moved to Los Angeles, California, United States to develop his vocal skills with Seth Riggs who has trained, amongst others, Madonna, Michael Jackson and Stevie Wonder.
-A year later, he moved to Liverpool, England where he studied at the Liverpool Institute of Performing Arts.
+A year later, he moved to Liverpool, England where he studied at the Liverpool Institute for Performing Arts.
 During his time in college, he joined R&B band 11/7 which was nominated for a Mobo Award for Best Unsigned Artist.